MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab2_Ex2_SmartLockout.md

 16. A new tab will open displaying the **change password** window.
 Enter **Pa55w.rd** in the **Old password** field, enter **Never4get!!** in the **Create new password** and **Confirm new password** fields, and then select **submit**.
 Note the error message that you receive.

-17. In your browser, close the **Change password** tab.
+17. In your browser, close the tab displaying the error message.

 18. You should now test the lockout threshold functionality.
-In the **My Dashboard - Azure Active Directory admin center** tab, select Holly Dicksons's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.
+In the **Authentication Methods** tab in your browser, select Holly Dicksons's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

 19. Once you are signed out as Holly, the **Pick an account** window will appear.
 Select **Use another account**.